 - This quickstart requires version 2.0.4 or later of the Azure CLI.
 If using Azure Cloud Shell, the latest version is already installed.

 Create a resource group

 A resource group is a logical container into which Azure resources are deployed and managed.
-The following example creates a resource group named ContosoResourceGroup in the eastus location.
+Use the az group create command to create a resource group named myResourceGroup in the eastus location.

 az group create --name "myResourceGroup" -l "EastUS"

 Create a key vault